11.2.6. CUDA

 In addition, each process of the application should select a specific GPU card to use before calling MPI_Init(), by using cudaChooseDevice(), cudaSetDevice() and similar.
 The chosen GPU should be within the same NUMA node as the CPU the MPI process is running on.
 You will also want to use the mpirun --bind-to-core or --bind-to-socket option to ensure that MPI processes do not move between NUMA nodes.
 See the section on NUMA Node Issues, for more information.

-For more information see the Intel Performance Scaled Messaging 2 (PSM2) Programmer’s Guide and the Intel Omni-Path Performance Tuning Guide, which can be found on the Intel Omni-Path web site.
+For more information see the Cornelis Networks Performance Scaled Messaging 2 (PSM2) Programmer’s Guide and the Cornelis Networks Omni-Path Performance Tuning Guide, which can be found in the Cornelis Networks Customer Center.

 Error